User37som/libbitcoin/bx-fetch-history.md

 Arguments (positional):

-BITCOIN_ADDRESS      The Bitcoin address.
+PAYMENT_ADDRESS      The payment address.
 If not specified the address is
                      read from STDIN.
 ```
 This command supports [configuration settings](Configuration-Settings).